 Year one won’t be global, or have home and away games

 This is more of a common sense situation.
 The league hasn’t started yet, and even the combined might of Big Bobby’s Big Wallet and the world’s most skin-hungry community isn’t going to magically produce a world-spanning league within a couple of months.
-America and Europe will be the focus for early teams, and while they may be based around cities it’s unlikely they’ll be packing out a stadium every few days to host their rivals.
-Nate Nanzer, the public face of the league and Blizzard’s global director of Overwatch eSports, extrapolated on this in an interview.
+America, Europe, SK and China are the focus for early teams, and while they may be based around cities, it’s unlikely they’ll be packing out a stadium every few days to host their rivals.
+Nate Nanzer extrapolated on this to us:

-The lack of surity and security in the League is beginning to prove a problem for investors, as revealed by the Reunited closing-down AMA.
-That same AMA revealed that the US focus of the League was proving problematic for EU teams at the moment, forcing them to move to North America.
+The lack of surity and security in the League proved a problem for some investors, as revealed by the Reunited closing-down AMA.
+That same AMA showed that the US focus of the League was proving problematic for EU teams at the time, forcing them to move to North America.

-This includes a fairly huge effort for editorial content focused on the Overwatch League, much like the LoL eSports site does for Riot’s game.
+This includes a fairly huge effort for editorial content focused on the Overwatch League, much like the LoL esports site does for Riot’s game.
 This was mentioned in the explanatory trailer embedded above, and will presumably operate out of the Overwatch League website.
 Currently, Blizzard are hiring for seven new positions in the League.

 Outside the game, there’s a lot of work to be done – but the same is true in Overwatch itself.
 An ecosystem cannot be built around a game without help from the game itself, and these are ideas suggested by the community or we’ve come up with ourselves, mostly inspired by other games, that will help with just that.